Nuclear power in China: Public opposition

-China is experiencing civil protest over its ambitious plans to build more nuclear power plants following the Fukushima nuclear disaster.
-There has been "inter-provincial squabble" over a nuclear power plant being built near the southern bank of the Yangtze River.
-The plant in the centre of the controversy is located in Pengze county in Jiangxi and across the river the government of Wangjiang county in Anhui wants the project shelved.
+China experienced civil protests over its ambitious plans to build more nuclear power plants following the Fukushima nuclear disaster.
+There has been an "inter-provincial squabble" over a nuclear power plant being built near the southern bank of the Yangtze River.
+The plant in the centre of the controversy is located in Pengze county in Jiangxi, and across the river the government of Wangjiang county in Anhui wants the project shelved.

-More than 1,000 people protested in Jiangmen City Hall in July 2013 to demand authorities abandon a planned uranium-processing facility that was designed as a major supplier to nuclear power stations.
+More than 1,000 people protested in Jiangmen City Hall in July 2013 to demand that authorities abandon a planned uranium-processing facility that was designed as a major supplier to nuclear power stations.
 The Heshan Nuclear Power Industry Park was to be equipped with facilities for uranium conversion and enrichment as well as the manufacturing of fuel pellets, rods and finished assemblies.
 Protesters feared the plant would adversely affect their health, and the health of future generations.
 As the weekend protest continued, Chinese officials announced the state-run project's cancellation.

 By 2014, concerns about public opposition caused Chinese regulators to develop public and media support programmes, and developers to begin outreach programmes including site tours and visitor centres.

 In 2020, Bloomberg News reported that public opposition had stopped nuclear power construction on inland river sites, and caused the cancellation of a nuclear fuel plant in Guangdong in 2013.